Managing parking in high demand locations

 Smart parking trial

-Council is trialling smart parking technology in two locations in Coogee:
+Starting in September 2020, Council will trial smart parking technology in two locations in Coogee:

 - Coogee Beach off-street car park (near Coogee Pavilion)